 Lower Division Major Preparation Articulation Agreements describe the lower division major preparation (or courses) expected in order to be a competitive transfer student.
 Transfer students completing all lower division major courses prepares them for upper division major requirements.

 Not all 4-year university/college campuses provide articulation with every community college or for all of their majors or departments.
 Many 4-year universities/colleges concentrate on their primary feeder community colleges.
 This doesn’t mean you, as a student, can’t transfer.
 It means that you will need to talk directly with a Laney Counselor and 4-year Admissions Advisor.
 In addition, each 4-year university campus will have different articulation with different community colleges, even when they are colleges in the same district.
 For example, Laney, College of Alameda, Merritt, and Berkeley City College have different articulation agreements even though they are sister colleges.
 You also can not assume that a community college course will be accepted the same way at a different 4-year universities/colleges.
 UC Berkeley, for example, does not automatically use a course the same way that UC Los Angeles does.

 The final responsibility for successfully achieving an educational goal rests with the student.
 Information online is designed to be helpful; however, this information changes frequently.
-It is recommended that students consult a Counselor to confirm an educational plan.
+It is recommended that students consult a counselor to confirm an educational plan.
 Students are encouraged to work with a Laney College Counselor to develop a Student Educational Plan (by appointment) to ensure you know how to use and understand resources available appropriately.
-Counseling appointments can be made in the Laney Tower, T-350 or by calling (510) 464-3152 or 464-3153.
+Counseling appointments can be made in the Laney Tower, T-350, by calling (510) 464-3152 or 464-3153, or online.